 In my circle of influence I hear comments that indicate an internal questioning.
 We all know that major change is upon us, yet we wonder where the change is leading?
 I happen to think millions of spiritual leaders are floundering for direction right now.
 I think Jesus’ vision for where the human spirit *must go, and how the human spirit *must grow, was made known during his earthly ministry.

-Jesus called fishermen as his first disciples – telling them he would change their profession from fishers of fish, to fishers of people.
+Jesus called several fishermen as his first disciples – telling them he would change their profession from fishers of fish, to fishers of people.
 He demonstrated a bread-passing method during the feeding of the 5,000 and 4,000 people.
 He also made known the fact that the kingdom of heaven was like a net.

-Christianity, as it has been practiced since the time of the early fathers, failed to understand the first step in Jesus’ method – a true recognition of hunger.
-Because people’s hunger went unrecognized, Christianity has left people starving, both literally and figuratively.
+Christianity, as it has been practiced since the time of the early fathers, failed to comprehend the first step in Jesus’ method – a true recognition of hunger.
+Because the true nature of spiritual hunger went unrecognized, Christianity eventually left people starving, both literally and figuratively.
 Yet the institutional model of the church system continues to demand loyalty to its cycle of dysfunction, while simultaneously serving communion as the method of meeting human hunger.

-As lovers of Jesus’ gospel of peace, we must move into the future with an “eyes-wide-open” recognition of the hunger Jesus perceived during the miracle feedings.
-What was the true nature of the hunger?
+As lovers of the Gospel, we must ask, “What was the nature of the hunger Jesus perceived during the miracle feedings.”

 The same circumvention must occur today.